-I owe my love of springs to living in rural Florida.
+I owe my love of Florida spring country to living there once upon a time.
 My family and I lived in Lake County, FL for years, and it was generally a happy time.
 Lots of hikes in the Ocala Forest, lots of visits to local springs such as Alexander, Juniper and Silver Glenn.

 I didn’t worry much about politics back then.
 So what if I lived in a more conservative Florida county?
 No biggie.
 In local elections, I often voted for incumbents who’d reportedly (according to the local press, anyway) been doing a good job.
 These tended to be Republicans.
 Fine.